piotrszyma/goshare/README.md

 -----

-# GoShare: Simple File Sharing over Local Network
+# 🚀 GoShare: Simple File Sharing over Local Network

 GoShare is a lightweight Go application that turns your machine into a local file server, enabling seamless file uploads and downloads within your local network.
 It's perfect for quickly sharing files between devices without relying on external services.

 Built with security in mind, GoShare uses a secret key authentication system to ensure only authorized users can access your files.

-## Features
+## 🌟 Features

-  * **Easy File Uploads:** Clients can easily upload files to the server's current working directory via a simple web interface.
+  * **📤 Easy File Uploads:** Clients can easily upload files to the server's current working directory via a simple web interface.
-  * **Convenient File Downloads:** Share specific files from your server, making them accessible for download by other devices on your network.
+  * **📥 Convenient File Downloads:** Share specific files from your server, making them accessible for download by other devices on your network.
-  * **Web Interface:** A user-friendly web interface at the root URL allows clients to list shared files and upload new ones.
+  * **🌐 Web Interface:** A user-friendly web interface at the root URL allows clients to list shared files and upload new ones.
-  * **Command-Line Simplicity:** Run the server with minimal configuration directly from your terminal.
+  * **💻 Command-Line Simplicity:** Run the server with minimal configuration directly from your terminal.

-## Project Naming Convention
+## 💡 Project Naming Convention

 For Go projects that are executable applications, especially command-line tools or servers, it's common practice to name the project after the main binary or its primary function.
 Given GoShare's purpose, **GoShare** is an intuitive and descriptive name.
 It clearly indicates it's a Go application for sharing.

-## How to Use
+## 📖 How to Use

-### Installation
+### ⚙️ Installation

 To get started, make sure you have Go installed on your system.
 Then, you can install GoShare by running: